 *Please note that your points, prizes and activities will not be shared between programs within our VIP network.

 Welcome back to ALL HIT MUSIC K-FOX 95.5

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://kfox95.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://kfox95.com using your original account information.